ANLP: Should I Take This Course?

 Linguistics and English

-This course introduces fundamental concepts in linguistics, and does not assume any previous linguistics background.
-Linguistic concepts are mainly introduced using examples from English, and students are expected to be able to explain both linguistic and technical concepts clearly in writing.
+This course introduces relevant concepts in linguistics, and does not assume any previous linguistics background.
+Linguistic concepts are often introduced using examples from English, and students are expected to be able to explain both linguistic and technical concepts clearly in writing.
 Therefore, good English skills are necessary to do well in this course.